My Parents Are Not My Real Parents

 My Parents are not My Real Parents has taken Kamil and I 15 years and three cities (we both also lived in London and now in Berlin) to complete.
 We started and we stopped.
 We even gave up completely and then a year ago, we began again, with a new approach and new illustrations.
 I revisited the original beliefs and distilled them to their essence.
 Kamil then selected beliefs that jumped out at him and let his imagination wander onto the screen.
 His aberrant interpretations of some of the beliefs I had perhaps initially overlooked took my breath away.
 The dark, complicated adult world collides with the innocent musings of a child.
 The drawings are not merely illustrations, but in fact deeper explorations of the belief.
 They don’t limit the reader, but open up a myriad of other levels of interpretation that may not be apparent at first glance.

 Placing the beliefs in the here and now made them instantly more pertinent.
 No longer could we hide behind the tendency to vilipend our experiences.
 It is more difficult to dismiss these beliefs as the stuff of fantasy.
 We are forced to reimagine them, to feel how they felt in our minds as a child.
 Visceral.
 Brutal.
 Comforting.
 Ridiculous.

 In these times when new and unexpected things divide us, where life leaves little room for imagination, these beliefs can remind us of our common roots and of how creative we used to be.

-You can support the project here:
+You can buy the book on Amazon here: